Torres-type formulas for link signatures: Introduction

 In the non-algebraically split case (case~1 in Theorem~\ref{thm:intro4}), the inequality implies a good upper bound on the difference of the two limits (see Corollary~\ref{cor:diff-lim} and Remark~\ref{cor:diff-lim}).
 However, since it does not distinguish these two (possibly different) limits, it does not allow for a good estimation of each of these limits, especially if the linking numbers are large.

-To address this issue, we have also attacked this question via a totally different approach, namely coming back to the original definition of the signature and nullity via C-complexes: this is the subject of Section~\ref{sec:3D}, and of the upcoming PhD Thesis of the second author~\cite{Mar}.
+To address this issue, we have also attacked this question via a totally different approach, namely coming back to the original definition of the signature and nullity via C-complexes: this is the subject of Section~\ref{sec:3D}, and of the PhD Thesis of the second author~\cite{Mar}.

-In a nutshell, the strategy is the same as the one of the classical proof that~$\lim_{\omega\to 1^\pm}\sigma_K(\omega)$ vanishes if~$K$ is a knot: first conjugate the Hermitian matrix~$H(\omega)$ by a suitable diagonal matrix, and then estimate the difference between the limit of its signature and the signature of its limit.
+To put it briefly, the strategy is the same as the one of the classical proof that the limit $\lim_{\omega\to 1^\pm}\sigma_K(\omega)$ vanishes if~$K$ is a knot: first conjugate the Hermitian matrix~$H(\omega)$ by a suitable diagonal matrix, and then estimate the difference between the limit of its signature and the signature of its limit.
 The result can be phrased as follows, see Theorem~\ref{thm:limit-of-signature-inequality} and its addendum for the full statement.

 \begin{theorem} For any~\(\mu\)-component link~\(L=L_1\cup\dots\cup L_\mu=:L_1\cup L'\) and any~\(\omega'\in(S^1\setminus\{1\})^{\mu-1}\), we have

 where~$A(L)$ is the multivariable Alexander module of~$L$, while